PioniaPHP-project/pionia-docs/content/docs/documentation/600_generic_services.md

 ### $limit

-This default the initial limit of the number of records to return.
+This defines the size of records to return.
 It is an integer.
 It will henceforth be replaced by the `LIMIT` or `limit` on the request if it is defined or in the `PAGINATION` or `pagination` key in the request.

 By default, this is set to 10 records.